Hi everyone,

 2. Once beans have boiled, add spice, boil for another 10 min.

+3. Add some risotto from the collard greens for added taste.
 Put in the oven for 60-90 minutes or until beans are soft, check intermittently.

 If you have a bit of time, here is the bread and dessert that was served with the veggie dishes above: